Anti-Static and Safety Precautions

 Even if you're not grounded to the monitor or television's chassis, touching the flyback transformer or the anode can knock you on your butt.
 They really do pack a wallop.
 It's not something you want to learn for yourself.
 Trust me on that.
 (Don't ask me how I know.)

 Even when CRT monitors were the norm, professional computer technicians rarely worked on them; and you shouldn't, either.
-Call your neighborhood TV repair shop instead.
-Most TV repair shops are happy to repair computer monitors.
-They're also more likely to have any needed parts on hand.
+They sent them to TV repair shops.

 An LED or LCD monitor doesn't require nearly as much voltage, and you should wear an anti-static strap when working on them (while they're unplugged from the power, of course).
 But unless you're an advanced sort of geek, you should probably leave monitor repairs in general to a professional.
 Although they tend to be easy to actually fix, the diagnosis of LED or LCD monitor problems can be tricky.
 Most times the problem is either a failed inverter or a failed back-light bulb; but there can also be other causes, including software problems.
 Diagnosis, therefore, can be very tricky, even if the actual repair is easy.